 But, John.e, the vegetarian convinced me that hummus tasted good and, trying to bridge the vegetarian-carnivore gap, I gave in and tried it.
 And, I’ve never looked back!

 Purchasing hummus at our local grocery store is at least a once per week task.
 And we always purchase at least two – if not three – flavours each time because we’ve become hummus aficionados and have paired certain flavours with certain dippers.
-For example, celery is great with onion hummus, but really nasty with red pepper hummus.
+For example, celery is great with Caramelized Onion Hummus, but really nasty with Roasted Red Pepper Hummus.
 If hummus were wine, we’d be snobs who spend every weekend at a wine-tasting in the Niagara region!

 Store-bought, prepared hummus is also very expensive when you consider the ingredients and what you’re actually getting for your money.
 We usually favour the President’s Choice brand which can range anywhere from $4 – $5 per 227 gram container.
 Making hummus at home was a safe financial bet, but I was worried about the taste.
 After all, I just started to like it a few years ago, and my like for it had grown into a full-on love affair.